 3. How much space is needed?

 The size of the stair lift will vary from brand to brand.
 A general rule of thumb is that the stairway needs to be at least 30″ wide, and there must be at least 24″ of landing space at the base of the stairs.

-You may need to hire an electrician to ensure power is available where you need it.
-You will also need the manpower to lift the rail, chair, and chassis, and you will need to carefully follow installation instructions including proper and safe securement to the stairs.
+Better safe than sorry!
+A stair lift is dangerous if it installed incorrectly.
 Also, bear in mind that if you install the unit yourself, it may be difficult to find a dealer willing to service it should something go wrong.
 Many manufacturers may also void your warranty if you do not have it installed by an authorized dealer.

-You can install a stair lift in a church or any public building as long as the product is rated for public use and you follow the local code requirements for public installations.
+A stair lift can be installed in a church or any public building as long as the product is rated for public use and you follow the local code requirements for public installations.

 One of the most common service calls occurs when the unit is not being charged properly.
+Most stair lifts beep to let you know that they are not charging.
 Make sure to park the stair lift fully into the charging station that may be located at the top and at the bottom landing.

 8. What are diagnostics on a stair lift?